1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/README.md

 * The environment is considered solved when the average of these scores over 100 episodes reaches or exceeds +0.5.

 ## Included in this repository

+* The code used to create and train the Agent
+* Tennis.ipynb - notebook containing the challenge for this project
+* The trained model
+* checkpoint.pt
+* Files describing all the packages required to set up the environment
+* The Report.md file describing the development process and the learning algorithm, along with ideas for future work
+* This README.md file

 ## Setting up the environment